 McDonald’s entered the fray with a fast food app that let customers pre-order on a mobile, save and reorder favourites, receive promotional offers and find new items.
 In 2016 their Monopoly at Macca’s app was the most downloaded free app just 24 hours after its launch.

-The fast food app has gone on to change the way Australians eat.
+The fast-food app has gone on to change the way Australians eat.
 Food delivery services like MenuLog, GrubHub, Delivery Hero, Foodora, Deliveroo and Uber Eats have gone from strength to strength.
 By 2017 nearly 50 per cent of Australians had ordered food online.

 And not just fast food.
 Many leading restaurants began supplying meals-to-go, delivered by services such as Foodora or Uber Eats.
 This in turn led to the appearance of “dark kitchens” or “ghost restaurants” – restaurant-style kitchens with no actual restaurant attached, dedicated to preparing food for in-home consumption.
 In August 2018, Uber Eats had more than 13,000 participating restaurants throughout Australia.
 However, delivery commissions of up to 30 per cent can eat into restaurant profits.

 A study in 2018 showed that Sydneysiders, on average, spent the most on home-delivered food, while Adelaide people spent the least.
-Pizza remains the most-ordered item, with vegetarian meals and salads the fastest-growing categories.
+Pizza remained the most-ordered item, with vegetarian meals and salads the fastest-growing categories.